Britain says scrambles fighter jets to escort Russian bombers

 Britain summoned the Russian ambassador in January to explain a similar episode, when Russian bombers flew over the English Channel, forcing British authorities to reroute civil aircraft.

-The Ministry of Defense (MoD) said the latest incident, which is likely to further worsen already poor relations between Britain and Russia, happened on Wednesday evening.
+The Ministry of Defence (MoD) said the latest incident, which is likely to further worsen already poor relations between Britain and Russia, happened on Wednesday evening.

 “The Russian planes were escorted by the RAF (Royal Air Force) until they were out of the UK area of interest.
 At no time did the Russian military aircraft cross into UK sovereign airspace,” the MoD said in a statement.